-- > sing according to their talents, clearly intone, and sing in rhythm and in accord with one another - > keep the rhythm and melody of simple texts, improvise simple musical forms - play accompaniment on simple musical instruments - respond to music through movement and express the meter, tempo, dynamics and direction of a melody - > identify the individual qualities of tones and identify distinct changes in tempo and dynamics while listening to music - identify certain musical instruments while listening to music; differentiate between vocals, instrumentals and voice instrumental music
+- sing according to their abilities, with clear intonation, and sing in rhythm and in accord with one another - > perform simple texts with rhythm and create melodies for them, improvise within the simplest musical forms - > play accompaniment on simple musical instruments - respond to played music through movement and express the meter, tempo, dynamics and direction of a melody - identify the individual qualities of tones and identify distinct changes in tempo and dynamics while listening to music - identify certain musical instruments while listening to music; differentiate between vocals, instrumentals and voice instrumental music

-- > sing according to their talents, clearly intone, sing (monophony or homophony) in rhythm in major and minor keys, and make use of their singing skills while singing - > perform, according to their individual skills and abilities, a simple melody or song written with the use of notes (song, instrumental, dance, accompaniment) - based on their musical skills and abilities, play a simple or more complicated musical instrument as accompaniment and for reproducing simple motifs of songs and compositions - identify the musical form of simple songs or compositions - > create, to the extent of their individual talent, simple overtures, interludes and codas and perform elementary musical improvisation - identify certain forms of musical expression while listening to music and point out changes in meter, tempo, dynamics and harmony - > represent music through movement while making use of dance steps, and create physical improvisation according to their individual skills and abilities
+- sing according to their abilities, with clear intonation, sing (monophony or homophony) in rhythm in major and minor keys, and make use of their singing skills while singing - > perform, according to their individual skills and abilities, a simple melody or song written in musical notation (song, instrumental, dance, accompaniment) - based on their musical skills and abilities, play a simple or more complicated musical instrument as accompaniment and for reproducing simple motifs of songs and compositions - > identify the musical form of simple songs or compositions - create, to the extent of their individual talent, simple overtures, interludes and codas and perform elementary musical improvisation - identify certain forms of musical expression while listening to music and point out changes in meter, tempo, dynamics and harmony - represent music through movement while making use of dance steps, and create physical improvisation according to their individual skills and abilities

-VOCAL EXERCISE
+VOCAL ACTIVITIES

-- song and verbal expression singing skills (breathing, intonation, establishing and creating a tone, dynamically unique singing), vocal hygiene, expanding one's vocal range - musical rhythm performing songs in 2/4, 3/4 and 4/4 time - homophony and polyphony pedal tones, canon, folk harmony etc. - intonation, vocal improvisation diatonic sequences in major and minor keys (5th, 3rd and 1st notes, free progressions of the 8th and diminished 5th notes etc.), musical games (echo, question response etc.) - recording vocal music recording the melody of a song using simple graphic methods (e.g. lines), notes as a graphical symbol for tone, recording the rhythm of a simple song, notation as a performance aid
+- singing and vocal expression singing skills (breathing, intonation, establishing and creating a tone, dynamically differentiated singing), vocal hygiene, expanding one's vocal range - musical rhythm performing songs in 2/4, 3/4 and 4/4 time - homophony and polyphony fermata, canon, folk two-voice harmony etc. - intonation, vocal improvisation diatonic sequences in major and minor keys (fifth, third and first scale degrees, free progressions of the eight scale degree/tonic/and the subdominant, etc.), musical games (echo, question response etc.) - recording vocal music recording the melody of a song using simple graphic methods (e.g. lines), notes as a graphical symbol for tone, recording the rhythm of a simple song, notation as a performance aid rhythmic accompaniment, ostinato, fermata), music games (echo, question - response), binary song form (a - b)

-INSTRUMENTAL EXERCISE
+INSTRUMENTAL ACTIVITIES

-- playing a musical instrument reproducing motifs, themes, simple compositions with the help of simple percussive instruments (Orff-Approach), recorders, keyboards etc. - rhythm, melody and style, musical improvisation creating overtures, interludes and codas using a song's notes, musical accompaniment (accenting the downbeat in rhythmic accompaniment, ostinato, pedal tones), musical games (echo, question response), binary song form (a b)
+- playing a musical instrument reproducing motifs, themes, simple compositions with the help of simple percussive instruments (Orff-Approach), recorders, keyboards etc. - playing with rhythm, melody and style, musical improvisation creating overtures, interludes and codas using a song's notes, musical accompaniment (accenting the downbeat in

-• recording instrumental music - reading and recording the rhythmic scheme of a simple motif or theme of instrumental music, use of notation programs
+• recording instrumental music - reading and recording the rhythmic scheme of a simple motif or theme of instrumental composition, use of notation programmes

-MOVEMENT
+MUSICAL MOVEMENT ACTIVITIES

-- keeping beat, moving to music double time, triple time and quadruple time, dance theatre with song, simple folk dances - expressing music through movement, responding to changes in the music pantomime and improvisation while using dance steps - orientation in space creating movement memory, reproducing movement performed during dance or movement theatre
+- keeping beat, moving to music double time, triple time and quadruple time, dance theatre with song, simple folk dances - expressing music through movement, responding to changes in the music pantomime and movement improvisation while using dance steps - orientation in space creating movement memory, reproducing movement performed during dance or movement games

-LISTENING EXERCISE
+LISTENING ACTIVITIES

-- tonal quality length, intensity, timbre, pitch - relationships between tones harmony, chords - forms of musical expression and musical elements with significant semantic meaning rhythm, melody, harmony, colour, contrast and gradation, movement of the melody (ascending and descending), musical onomatopoeia, changes in meter, rhythm, dynamics and harmony - vocals, instrumentals, voice instrumental music, the human voice and the musical instrument - musical styles and genres dance music, marching music, lullabies etc. - musical forms single-movement, multi-movement, rondo, variation - interpreting music verbal expression (what kind of music is it and why)
+- tone quality length, intensity, timbre, pitch - tonal relations harmony, chords - forms of musical expression and musical elements with significant semantic meaning rhythm, melody, harmony, timbre, contrast and gradation, melody progression (ascending and descending), musical onomatopoeia, changes in meter, rhythm, dynamics and harmony - vocals, instrumentals, voice instrumental music, the human voice and the musical instrument - musical styles and genres dance music, marching music, lullabies etc. - musical forms single-movement, multi-movement, rondo, variation - interpreting music verbal expression (what kind of music is it and why)